apache/fury-site/docs/start/swift.md

   limitations under the License.
 ---

+Fory Swift provides xlang Object Serialization and compiler-generated models.
-Fory Swift is distributed through Swift Package Manager from the Apache Fory repository.
-The current package uses Swift tools 6.0 and targets macOS 13 or later and iOS 16 or later.
-Pin one Fory release across every peer in an application.
+It is distributed through Swift Package Manager, uses Swift tools 6.0, and targets macOS 13 or later and iOS 16 or later.

 ## Verify the Toolchain